This buttery Thermomix Shortbread is the ideal treat to have with an afternoon cuppa, and it's extra special to enjoy at Christmas time.

 - Press down with your hands or the back of a spoon until it's even.

-- Score lines with a knife then prick with a fork.
+- Score lines with a knife, then prick them with a fork.

 - Bake in a low oven for 20 mins until the edges are lightly golden.

-Once baked, leave to cool for ten minutes in the tin then turn out onto a wire rack to cool completely.
+Once baked, leave the tin to cool for ten minutes, then turn the Shortbread onto a wire rack to cool completely.
 Cut into pieces whilst still warm.

 Tips for Success